enkidevs/curriculum/sql/dql/what-is-sql/database-server-types.md

 - multi-version concurrency
 - fine-grained locking

-*MS SQL Server* is a RDBMS server developed by Microsoft to store and retrieve data as requested by the user.
+*Microsoft SQL Server* is a RDBMS server developed by Microsoft to store and retrieve data as requested by the user.
 It's suitable for different workloads and it uses primary query languages such as: T-SQL and ANSI SQL.

 Some MS SQL Server features:
 - database mirroring